mbolivar-nordic/zephyr/doc/reference/power_management/index.rst

 ***********

 :dfn:`SOC interface`
-   This is a general term for the components that have knowledge of the SOC and provide interfaces to the hardware features.
-It will abstract the SOC specific implementations to the applications and the OS.
+   This is a general term for components that have knowledge of the SOC and provide interfaces to the hardware features.
+It abstracts SOC specific implementations to applications and the OS.

 :dfn:`Idle Thread`
    A system thread that runs when there are no other threads ready to run.